huntdatacenter/docs/docs/govern-science/tingweek/README.md

 ![Ting schedule year](./images/tingweek-schedule-year.png)

-Ting weeks are scheduled over one week in the winter, spring and autumn: (i) The winter Ting is usually scheduled mid February; (ii) The spring Ting in late May or early June; and (iii ) the autumn Ting in the second half of October.
+Tingweeks are scheduled over one week in the winter, spring and autumn: (i) The winter Ting is usually scheduled mid February; (ii) The spring Ting in late May or early June; and (iii ) the autumn Ting in the second half of October.

 ![Ting schedule days](./images/tingweek-schedule-days.png)